 - Dab the site dry with a clean paper towel.
 DO NOT rub the area.
 Avoid using the towel directly on the stitches.

 - If there was a bandage over the stitches, replace it with a new clean bandage and antibiotic treatment, if so instructed.

 - Your provider should have informed you when you need to have the stitches removed.
 If not, contact your provider for an appointment.

 Medical staples are made of special metal and are not the same as office staples.
 Care for your staples and wound as follows:

-- Keep the area completely dry for 48 hours after staples are placed.
+- Keep the area completely dry for 24 to 48 hours after staples are placed.